Hector-boopy/Hector-boopy/README.md

 - I tried working at a factory at Merck Molsheim, didn't really liked it.
 - I decided to learn code because in my search for something, it has been the only constant and it's fun learning how the things I use all the time actually work.

-And right now, the thing that interest me the most in coding is augmented reality.
-Mostly because of the potential in education and marketing, and also because it's cool as fuck.
-I still don't have anything to show for it, but I'm working on it.
-Maybe when RA finally start trending, I will be at the spear head tripping all over the place and making stuff appear on your screen.
+Right now, I'm still discovering the many faces of programming.
+I'm mostly interested in cybersecurity because it would allow me to wear a colored hat and legally mess with people, I also like web development because of a desire to create pretty stuff that I never mustered the courage to actually pursue, and I also like augmented reality because it sounds cool as fuck.

 <!---
 Hector-boopy/Hector-boopy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.